-After the clinical trials show that the vaccine is safe and effective, a series of independent reviews and evidence are required to demonstrate efficacy and safety.
+After the clinical trials show that the vaccines are safe and effective, a series of independent reviews and evidence is required to demonstrate efficacy and safety.
 The FDA is responsible for making sure that FDA-authorized or approved COVID-19 vaccines are safe and effective.
-Duke experts in vaccine science review all available safety and efficacy data for any authorized vaccine to ensure the evidence supports its broad use.
+Duke experts in vaccine science reviewed all available safety and efficacy data for any authorized vaccine to ensure the evidence supports its broad use.

 Who determines who will receive the vaccine and when?

 The North Carolina Institute of Medicine convened an independent COVID Vaccine Advisory Committee, which created a priority plan for North Carolina.
 It provides guidelines for the equitable distribution of the vaccine.
 The prioritization plan is based on the risk of exposure to and severe illness from COVID-19.
 You can view the guidelines for distribution of the vaccine in North Carolina on the North Carolina Health and Human Services website.

 Can non-U.S. citizens receive the vaccine and will receiving the vaccine affect my immigration status?

 The COVID-19 vaccine is free and available to everyone regardless of citizenship or immigration status.